seriouscatsoserious/www.truthcoin.info/_posts/2025-07-16-derangements.md

 3. The Blocksize War / Mining Grift / Mining "Centralization"
 * The conventional wisdom is that [1] miners caused the blocksize war, [2] miners are untrustworthy and must be constrained, and [3] something called "mining centralization" exists, and we must work hard to prevent it.
 * All of those are false, as I've written on [here](https://www.truthcoin.info/blog/popular-mining-lies/).
+4. Bizarre Focus and Undignified Priorities
+* Back in Jan 2022, [I lamented](https://x.com/Truthcoin/status/1484999128073580548) that Adam Back [our pseudo-leader] was wasting his time, posting "price junk" instead of talking about Bitcoin's serious problems.
+* It has only gotten worse!
+You can use twitted advanced search: [from:adam3us price], or [from:adam3us mNAV], to see just how often [this junk](https://x.com/adam3us/status/1944185897123000637) is posted.
+* Also, [Pete Rizzo](https://x.com/pete_rizzo_) -- formerly a serious person -- now just posts CAPS LOCK pump-the-price junk.
+These are [lamentable](https://x.com/UnderCoercion/status/1940571942324785372) [changes](https://x.com/satskeeper_/status/1913329730524168375).
+* Bitcoin truly has no leaders... in the *bad sense*, of just: "not enough high-quality people nearby".

 I will add to this list, if I think of any more!